ryan-ressmeyer/medicine/README.md

 # MEDICINE: Motion Estimation by DIstributional Contrastive Inference for NEurophysioloy

+## Introduction

 MEDICINE is a method for estimating motion in neurophysiology data for spike sorting.
 See our [publication](https://) for a complete description of the method and results.

-* TOC {:toc}

-## Introduction

-The general idea of MEDICINE is to decompose neural activity data into two
+The general idea of MEDICINE is to decompose neural activity data into two components:
-components:
 * The **motion** of the brain relative to a probe in depth.
 * An **activity distribution** of the brain along the probe.